markgewhite/IFC_matlab/README.md

 > pip install numpy rpy2
 ```

+Also make sure you have created the file <code>r_home_path.txt</code> (see above).

 ## Getting started

-In Matlab, for initialization the Python environment needs to be identified and the IFC package needs to be loaded.
-The single argument to <code>init_ifc()</code> specifies where the Python environment's executable is to be found.
+Launch Matlab and open <code>cif_demo.m</code>.
+Initialization of the Python environment is required from within Matlab, a task that is performed by the function <code>init_ifc()</code>, which requires the path to the Python environment as a single argument.

 ```Matlab
 py_path = './ifc_pyenv';
 pythonEnv = init_ifc( py_path );
 ```

+(The demo assumes the Python environment - just a file structure - is a sub-directory where the Matlab code is located.)

 It is then straightforward to extract images from a given file - see <code>cif_demo.m</code>.
 The function is:

 ```Matlab